New Zealand Railways Department: Modernisation

 This led to the introduction of the DA class in 1955, the largest fleet of diesel-electric locomotives NZR ever introduced.
 The DA class, more than any other class, displaced steam locomotives from the North Island.
 On 3 November of the same year the 8.798 km long Rimutaka Tunnel opened, greatly reducing transit times between the Wairarapa and Wellington.
 This led to the closure of the Rimutaka Incline and its unique Fell railway system.
 Because steam locomotives could not be operated through the new tunnel, the Wairarapa Line was the first to be fully "dieselised".
 Amid many protests, the isolated Nelson Section was closed, although future Nelson Railway Proposals resurfaced from 1957.

 The RM class "88 seater" or "Fiats" also began entering service from 1955.
 The railcars were designed to take over provincial inter-city routes but proved to be mechanically unreliable.

 Despite large orders for diesel-electric locomotives, NZR was still building steam locomotives until 1956, when the last steam locomotive built by NZR, JA1274, was completed at Hillside Workshops, Dunedin.
 The locomotive is now preserved in Dunedin near the railway station.

 During the 1950s New Zealand industry was diversifying, particularly into the timber industry.
-On 6 October 1952 the Kinleith Branch, formerly part of the Taupo Totara Timber Company's line, was opened to service a new pulp and paper mill at its terminus.
+On 6 October 1952 the Kinleith Branch, formerly part of the Taupo Totara Timber Company Railway, was opened to service a new pulp and paper mill at its terminus.
 NZR's first single-purpose log trains, called "express loggers", began to operate on this branch.
 The Kinleith Branch was shortly followed in 1957 by the 57 km long Murupara Branch, which was opened running through the Bay of Plenty's Kaingaroa Forest.
 The branch is the last major branch line to open in New Zealand to date.
 The line was primarily built to service the Tasman Pulp and Paper Mill in Kawerau, with several loading points along its length.
 The line's success led to several Taupo Railway Proposals being put forward, with extensions of the branch being mooted at various times.